Lisa Marie Presley will be buried at Graceland next to son

 “Elvis died young, and so did she.
 And her son, his passing was very tragic as well,” said Ferraro, 32.
 “It’s hard and it’s devastating.”

-A representative from Elvis Presley Enterprises told The Associated Press that the mansion is in a trust that will go to the benefit of her children — she’s survived by three daughters, including Riley Keough.
-The representative did not have details on timing of a funeral or burial.
+A representative from Elvis Presley Enterprises told The Associated Press that the mansion is in a trust that will go to the benefit of her children — she’s survived by three daughters.
+The representative did not have details on the timing of a funeral or burial.

 Lisa Marie was 9 when her father died.
 She was staying at Graceland at the time and would recall him kissing her goodnight hours before he died.
 When she next saw him, the following day, he was lying face down in the bathroom.